 In laparoscopic surgery, the surgeon inflates the abdomen with harmless to get a clear view of the organs during the surgery.
 The surgeon performs the surgery using images on the screen.
-At last, a mesh is placed on the inner side of the gap to support the weak area of the abdominal wall and incisions are closed using adhesive glue, sutures or staples.
+At last, the doctor places a mesh on the inner side of the gap to support the weak area of the abdominal wall.
+To close the incisions, the doctor uses adhesive glue, sutures or staples.
 The patient recovers faster with laparoscopic surgery as compared to the open approach.

 Laparoscopic surgery is performed by highly skilled and extensively trained hernia specialists.
 There are advantages of minimal incision laparoscopic surgery are: